Topics in Anesthesia

 Besides being one of the most scenic islands in the Caribbean, Tortola also has a fascinating cultural and historical side.
 For a glimpse into the island’s colonial past, visit the Virgin Islands Folk Museum.
 The restored house was once the family home of shipwright, Joseph Wilfred Penn and features a deep collection of Arawak and Carib pottery and stone tools, as well as plantation artifacts.
 Hike along the seven available walking trails in Sage Mountain National Park for stunning panoramic views of the island and the surrounding natural habitat.
 Snorkeling in the crystal-clear Caribbean Sea and a rum tasting at Callwood Rum Distillery are essential on a cruise to Tortola.
 Sample the delicious curries, spicy soups, and sumptuous shellfish dishes available in abundance at local restaurants and many snack shacks around the island.

-Thursday, December 18 - St. Johns, Antigua - Docked
+Thursday, December 18 - San Juan, Puerto Rico - Docked

 Saturday, December 20 - At Sea